Q1DT/DeepHotResi/README.md

 | PSSM_npy            | Sequence homology and conservation via scoring matrices.         |
 | Distance Matrices   | Spatial distances between residues for 3D structure insight.      |
 | HMM                 | Statistical properties and functional sites of protein families. |

+##  The trained model

+The models with trained parameters are put in the directory ' ./Model'

+## Usage

+The construction of the model is in the "AGATPPIS_model.py".
+You can run "train.py" to train the deep model from stratch and use the "test.py" to test the test datasets with the trained model.